Fred Friedrich: Painting

-Sculpture
+Friedrich produced a number of works over the course of his career, including *Götterdämmerung*.
+In 1997, after approximately 20 years of work on *Götterdämmerung*, he left Germany and travelled to several countries, including destinations in Africa, Mexico, China, Thailand, Indonesia, Australia, and Egypt.
 After working in several medias and workshops, Friedrich´s began developing the revolutionary style for which he is known.
 His abstraction as he turned his thoughts towards experimentation with the elements of design.
 Friedrich´s earlier abstract figures deal principally with cut figures in mass, while his later ones contrasts the solid elements of the sculpture with the space, under the influence of the Toltec-Mayan figure.
 This later, more abstract heads, by which Friedrich explores and alternates concave and convex shapes.

 Friedrich´s sculptures made many preparatory sketches and drawings for each sculpture.
 Most of these sketchbooks and photomontage are in collection at Museo Fred Friedrich.
 He placed great importance on drawing, taking photo shoots which he analysed light, form and colour of each sculpture.
 Friedrich built up a collection of natural objects; skulls, rocks, metals, wood, which he would use to provide inspiration for organic forms.
 For his largest works, he usually produced a half-scale, working model before scaling up for the final moulding and casing at a bronze foundry.
 Friedrich often refined the final full plaster shape and directed the patina with a team and himself.